-• url - The Kafka broker URL.
+- url The Kafka broker URL.
 Only one broker may be specified.
 Topics may be specified, in which case only topics in the intersection of the set specified by the URL and actually present on the broker will be returned.
-If a userinfo component is present in the URL and auth is True, it will be treated as a hint to the automatic auth lookup.

-• auth - A bool or Auth instance.
-Defaults to loading from auth. load_auth if set to True.
+If a userinfo component is present in the URL and auth is True, it will be treated as a hint to the automatic auth lookup. - auth A bool or Auth instance.
+Defaults to loading from auth.load_auth if set to True.
 To disable authentication, set to False.
-If a username is specified as part of url but auth is a Auth instance the url information will be ignored.
+If a username is specified as part of url but auth is a Auth instance the url information will be ignored. - timeout A floating point value, indicating the maximum number of seconds to wait to connect to a broker, or a negative value to indicate no limit.